 You are here

-Students in the ACES Program study the core courses of reading, writing, listening/discussion and grammar.
+Students in the ESL Program study reading, writing, listening/discussion and grammar in several core courses.
 In addition, we offer a variety of elective courses that change periodically.
-While each level is tailored to those students’ particular needs, the following provides a general description of each class.
+While each level is tailored to the needs of the students, the following provides a general description of each class.

 Learn the mechanics of the perfect paragraph and the steps of the writing process.
-ACES writing courses cover all aspects of writing from sentence to essay and help students learn how to focus and organize their writing.
-In the higher levels, students learn the skills required for academic writing at the college level.
+ESL writing courses cover all aspects of writing from sentence to essay, and help you learn how to focus and organize your writing.
+In the higher levels, you will learn the skills required for academic writing at the college level.

 Listening and Discussion

-Listen to authentic recordings to build comprehension skills and discuss how the topics covered relate to your life in the US and at home.
-In listening and discussion classes, students develop confidence in their academic conversation skills and cover the basics they will need to give presentations in English.
+Listen to authentic recordings to build comprehension skills and discuss how the covered topics relate to your life in the U.S. and at home.
+In listening and discussion classes, you will develop confidence in your academic conversation skills and cover the basics you will need to give presentations in English.

-Learn how English grammar works at the sentence, paragraph and essay levels.
-By studying grammar, students gain a deeper understanding of the English language and how it is used.
-The goal of the grammar classes is for students to use the grammar in context and apply the knowledge they are gaining to their speaking and writing.
+Learn how English grammar works at the sentence, paragraph, and essay levels.
+By studying grammar, you gain a deeper understanding of the English language and how it is used.
+The goal is for you to use grammar in context and apply that knowledge to your speaking and writing.